 Minutes of the previous meetings and actions

 Cllr Pritchard said that he had met with Jo.
 Jo said that the Meanwhile Space would be opening at the end of the month.
-The employment team will be taking over the Meanwhile Space
+The employment team will be taking over the Meanwhile Space.

 Caerphilly Health and Wellbeing Centres - Jeff Reynolds